Plenary Presentations (Main stage)

 ArtPlace America Panel

 In Situ: Society

-Cara Megan Lewis and Linnea Spransy co-direct a multi-pronged arts entity in Los Angeles that will include an exhibition space (Bridge Projects) and an artist residency program (The WaterTable).
+Cara Megan Lewis and Linnéa Spransy co-direct a multi-pronged arts entity in Los Angeles that will include an exhibition space (Bridge Projects) and an artist residency program (The WaterTable).
 These two organizations intend to hospitably conduct conversations which combine the concerns of contemporary art, religion and the long history of both.
-In this plenary session, Cara and Linnéa will share stories of both encouragement and set back as they prepare for their launch in October of this year.
-Linnea and Cara also maintain active studio practices embedded in the unique artistic ecosystem of Los Angeles.
-Cara’s collaborative practice with her husband as Díaz Lewis incorporates diverse media from photography to dryer lint to speak to issues of longing and belonging.
-Linnéa, on the other hand, articulates curiosity about the nature of knowledge with the familiar medium of paint, and has never the less, experienced unfamiliar outcomes.
+In this plenary session, Cara and Linnéa will share stories of encouragement and setback as they prepare for their launch in October of this year.

-Betsy Carpenter, curator with Minnesota Museum of American Art, will moderate a panel of four artists working in different media: Caroline Kent, Lyz Wendland, Amanda Hamilton, and Catherine Prescott.
-Each artist will share at length about their discoveries in the studio, and together they’ll discuss how their work interrogates the questions we’re posing with ARE WE THERE YET, themes like: the already but not yet, women’s role in the contemporary art scene and how it might be changing, the presence of their spirituality in the studio, identity, personal history, and social responsibility, among other themes.
+Betsy Carpenter, curator with Minnesota Museum of American Art, will moderate a panel of four artists working in different media: Joyce Yu-Jean Lee, Caroline Kent, Lyz Wendland, Amanda Hamilton, and Catherine Prescott.
+Each will share about her individual discoveries in the studio, and together they’ll discuss how their work explores questions we’re posing with ARE WE THERE YET: the already but not yet, women’s role in the contemporary art scene and how it might be changing, the presence of spirituality in the studio, identity, personal history, and social responsibility, among other themes.